intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 ![](./../../images/cpp/cpp-eclipse-menu-select-epiw.png)
 3. Click **Select root directory** and then the associated **Browse** button to locate the directory that contains the project files.<br>
 ![](./../../images/cpp/cpp-eclipse-menu-select-rootdir.png)
-4. Under **Projects**, select the directory with the project files you'd like to import and click **OK** and then **Finish** to import the files into Eclipse*.<br>
+4. Under **Projects**, select the directory with the project files you'd like to import and click **OK** and then **Finish** to import the files into Eclipse.<br>
 ![](./../../images/cpp/cpp-eclipse-menue-epiw-rootdir.png)
 5. Your main .cpp program is now displayed in your workspace under the **src** folder.<br>
 ![](./../../images/cpp/cpp-eclipse-menu-src-loc.png)

 ### Connecting the Grove* sensors

-You need to have a Grove* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove* devices into the Grove* Base Shield V2.
-Make sure you have the tiny VCC switch on the Grove* Base Shield V2 set to **5V**.
+You need to have a Grove* Base Shield V2 connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Base Shield V2.
+Make sure you have the tiny VCC switch on the Grove Base Shield V2 set to **5V**.

-1. Plug one end of a Grove* cable into the Grove* Rotary Analog Sensor, and connect the other end to the A0 port on the Grove* Base Shield V2.<br>
+1. Plug one end of a Grove cable into the Grove Rotary Analog Sensor, and connect the other end to the A0 port on the Grove Base Shield V2.<br>
 ![](./../../images/js/alarm-clock.jpg)
-2. Plug one end of a Grove* cable into the Grove* Button, and connect the other end to the D4 port on the Grove* Base Shield V2.
+2. Plug one end of a Grove cable into the Grove Button, and connect the other end to the D4 port on the Grove Base Shield V2.
-3. Plug one end of a Grove* cable into the Grove* Buzzer, and connect the other end to the D5 port on the Grove* Base Shield V2.
+3. Plug one end of a Grove cable into the Grove Buzzer, and connect the other end to the D5 port on the Grove Base Shield V2.
-4. Plug one end of a Grove* cable into the Grove* RGB LCD, and connect the other end to any of the I2C ports on the Grove* Base Shield V2.
+4. Plug one end of a Grove cable into the Grove RGB LCD, and connect the other end to any of the I2C ports on the Grove Base Shield V2.

 ### Intel® Edison board setup

 This example uses the **restclient-cpp** library to perform REST calls to the remote data server.
 The code can be found in the **lib** directory.
 The **restclient-cpp** library requires the **libcurl** package, which is already installed on the Intel® Edison board by default.

 This example also uses the Crow* web micro-framework to provide a simple-to-use, yet powerful web server.
-The Crow* library requires the **libboost** package be installed on the Intel® Edison board, as well as adding the needed include and lib files to the Eclipse* Cross G++ Compiler and Cross G++ Linker.
+The Crow* library requires the **libboost** package be installed on the Intel® Edison board, as well as adding the needed include and lib files to the Eclipse Cross G++ Compiler and Cross G++ Linker.

 1. Update opkg base feeds so you can install the needed dependencies.
 Establish an SSH connection to the Intel® Edison board and run the following command:<br>